-When watching content with fast paced action, it may be better to watch something in 720p definition (the "p" stands for progressive) over 1080i (the "i" stands for interlaced), even though 1080 is technically higher definition than 720.
+When watching content with fast-paced action, it may be better to watch something in 720p definition (the "p" stands for progressive) over 1080i (the "i" stands for interlaced), even though 1080 is technically higher definition than 720.
+More on progressive scan.

-Much like computers and smart phones, cable system technology will be periodically improved so that you can receive the best viewing experience possible.
+Much like computers and smartphones, cable system technology will be periodically improved so that you can receive the best viewing experience possible.
 Previous changes include the transition from analog to digital, as well as standard definition to high definition picture.
 4K and 8K (ultra high definition) technology are also becoming available.

 You can learn more about MPEG-4 compatibility at Guide to MPEG4 Channels and Digital Cable Boxes